UMass Minutemen basketball: John Calipari era 1988–1996

 The Minutemen fell on hard times in the late 1970s and 1980s, but would rebound under the direction of rookie coach John Calipari, perhaps the school's most recognizable coach, who took the head coaching job in 1988.
-Calipari took over a program that was on a streak of 10-straight losing seasons and had not been to the NCAA Tournament since 1962.
+Calipari took over a program that was on a streak of 10-straight losing seasons and had not been to the NCAA tournament since 1962.
 Calipari led UMass to the NIT in his second season as head coach.
-In his fourth season, UMass won the A-10 regular season and tournament championships.
+In his fourth season, UMass won both the A-10 regular season and tournament championships.
 Over the next few seasons, Calipari took the team to new heights and frequent #1 rankings in the AP weekly poll.
 In 1996, the Minutemen reached the Final Four for the first time.
 After the 1995–96 season, Calipari left UMass for the NBA as the new head coach of the New Jersey Nets.
 The 1990s were the defining decade for UMass basketball.
-Calipari helped the Minutemen become A-10 Tournament Champs five consecutive times (1992, 1993, 1994, 1995, 1996), and appeared in the NCAA Tournament seven times, including two appearances in the Elite Eight (1995, 1996) and a Final Four appearance (1996), the only appearance ever for the Minutemen.
-However, NCAA sanctions stripped the Minutemen of their 1996 NCAA Tournament victories.
+Calipari helped the Minutemen become A-10 Tournament Champs five consecutive times (1992, 1993, 1994, 1995, 1996), and appeared in the NCAA tournament seven times, including two appearances in the Elite Eight (1995, 1996) and a Final Four appearance (1996), the only appearance ever for the Minutemen.
+However, NCAA sanctions stripped the Minutemen of their 1996 NCAA tournament victories.
 The sanctions, based on star Marcus Camby admitting he took money, clothes, and jewelry from an agent during the season, removed the Final Four from the record books.
 Additionally, 45% of tournament revenue had to be returned to the NCAA.
 Camby reimbursed the school for the $151,617 in lost revenue.

 After Calipari resigned in 1996, his associate Bruiser Flint coached from 1996–2001, and Steve Lappas coached from 2001–2005.